Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Introduction

-Now, fix a subdiagram $J \subseteq \Gamma$.
-Iyama and Wemyss study an intersection arrangement known as the Tits cone intersection associated to $J$ \cite{IW}.
-To this end, they consider a subspace $\Cone(J) \subseteq \Cone$, and a set of hyperplanes $\cH_J$ obtained from $\cH$ by restriction; see Section \ref{sec:Jdef} for the precise definitions.
-As in the classical case, the hyperplane arrangement in the interior $(\Cone(J)^\circ, \cH_J)$ is locally finite (see Proposition \ref{prop:locallyfinite}).
-Moreover, if $J$ is empty, then $(\Cone(J)^\circ,\cH_J)$ is the arrangement $(\Cone^\circ,\cH)$.
+On the geometric side, the Tits cone intersection of $J$ is a convex cone $\Cone(J)\subseteq \Cone$, and we can consider the restriction $\cH^J$ of $\cH$ to this subspace; see Section \ref{sec:Jdef} for the precise definitions.
+As in the classical case, the hyperplane arrangement in the interior $(\Cone(J)^\circ, \cH^J)$ is locally finite (see Proposition \ref{prop:locallyfinite}), and when $J=\emptyset$ the arrangement $(\Cone(J)^\circ,\cH^J)$ recovers the classical Coxeter arrangement $(\Cone^\circ,\cH)$.

-The complexified hyperplane complement $\cX_J^\CC$ (see \eqref{eqn:complexifiedJcone}) associated to $(\Cone(J)^\circ,\cH_J)$ plays an important role in the (homological) minimal model program and the theory of 3-fold flops, as its fundamental group acts on derived categories that appear in the various algebraic and geometric settings \cite{DW_braidsflops,HW_faithfulhyperplane,HW_stability3fold,IW}.
-Motivated by this, Iyama and Wemyss classify these arrangements in low ranks \cite{IW}, noting that they are not in general Coxeter arrangements.
+The hyperplane arrangement $(\Cone(J)^\circ,\cH^J)$ plays an important role in the homological minimal model program and the theory of 3-fold flops \cite{Wemyss_flopscluster}.
+Here, each chamber of $(\Cone(J)^\circ,\cH^J)$ labels the derived category of a minimal model of a 3-fold flopping contraction; or algebraically, its corresponding non-commutative crepant resolution.
+Adjacent chambers are related by flopping equivalences and geodesic paths with the same source and target give rise to compositions of flopping functors that are isomorphic.
+As such, the fundamental group of the complexified hyperplane complement $\cX_J^\CC$ (see \eqref{eqn:complexifiedJcone}) acts on the derived categories via composition of these flopping equivalences.
+For more details, we refer the reader to \cites{DW_braidsflops,HW_faithfulhyperplane,HW_stability3fold} for the geometric setting, and \cites{AW_contractionalg,IW} for the algebraic setting.
+Motivated by this, Iyama and Wemyss classify these arrangements in low ranks \cite{IW}, noting that they are not in general Coxeter arrangements (see Figure \ref{fig:TCI-arrangement} in \S\ref{sec:example}).

-In this paper, we establish explicit relations between these arrangements and subquotients of Coxeter and Artin--Tits groups.
-To explain this, consider the standard parabolic subgroups $W_J \leq W$ and $A_J \leq A$.
-A key observation is that $\Cone(J)$ carries a natural action by the normaliser quotient of $W_J$ (see Section \ref{sec:normaliser_action}):

-In \cite{BH}, Brink and Howlett introduce a groupoid $\BH$ (see Section \ref{sec:BHgroupoid}) whose vertex group is isomorphic to $N(W,J)$, and use it to obtain a presentation of this group.
-Our first main result realises $\BH$ geometrically by relating it to the wall-and-chamber structures of the Tits cone intersection.

-\begin{Theorem} The universal cover $\wt\BH$ of $\BH$ has objects given by the chambers in the Tits cone intersection and morphisms between adjacent chambers given by simple wall crossings.
-Moreover, the $N(W,J)$-action on $\Cone(J)$ induces an action on $\wt{\BH}$, which realises $N(W,J)$ as the deck transformation group of this covering. \end{Theorem}

-For the precise statement of Theorem \ref{thm:main2v2} see Theorem \ref{thm:WCuniversalcover}.
-As a consequence of this theorem, using the groupoid presentation of $\BH$ obtained by Brink and Howlett in \cite{BH}, we deduce in Corollary \ref{cor:atomicM} that sequences of wall crossings satisfy an ``atomic Matsumoto theorem''.
-This generalises \cite[Theorem 1.8]{Ko25} by Ko beyond the finitary case, and answers a question raised by Iyama--Wemyss \cite[Remark 1.62]{IW}.